 - Related Entries

-It was not until the Protestant Reformation that the Bible started to take on its unique central position, as the great Reformers – especially Luther and Calvin – stressed the need to go by scripture alone and not by the overly rich traditions of the Catholic Church.
+It was not until the Protestant Reformation that the Bible started to take on its unique central position, as the great Reformers – especially Luther and Calvin – stressed the need to go by scripture alone and not by what they took to be the overly rich traditions of the Catholic Church.
 But even they were doubtful about totally literalistic readings.
 For Luther, justification by faith was the keystone of his theology, and yet the Epistle of Saint James seems to put greater stress on the need for good works.
-He referred to it as ‘right strawy stuff.’
+He referred to the gospel as ‘right strawy stuff.’
+(Wengert 2013).
 Calvin likewise spoke of the need for God to accommodate His writings to the untutored public – especially the ancient Jews – and hence of the dangers of taking the Bible too literally in an uncritical sense.
 The radical branch of the Reformation under Zwingli always put primacy on God’s speaking directly to us through the heart, and to this day one finds modern-day representatives like the Quakers uncomfortable with too-biblically centered an approach to religion.

 Fortunately for the literalist, help was at hand.
 A biblical scholar, John C. Whitcomb, and a hydraulic engineer, Henry M. Morris, combined to write what was to be the new Bible of the movement, Genesis Flood: The Biblical Record and its Scientific Implications (1961).
 Following in the tradition of earlier writers, especially those from Seventh-day Adventism, they argued that every bit of the Biblical story of creation given in the early chapters of Genesis is supported fully by the best of modern science.
-Six days of twenty-four hours, organisms arriving miraculously, humans last, and sometime thereafter a massive world wide flood that wiped most organisms off the face of the earth – or rather, dumped their carcasses in the mud as the waters receded.
+Six days of twenty-four hours, organisms arriving miraculously, humans last, and sometime thereafter a massive world-wide flood that wiped most organisms off the face of the earth – or rather, dumped their carcasses in the mud as the waters receded.
 At the same time, Whitcomb and Morris argued that the case for evolution fails dismally.
 They introduced (or revived) a number of arguments that have become standard parts of the Creationist repertoire against evolution.
-Let me introduce you to a number of these arguments, together with the counter-arguments that evolutionists make in response.
+Let us look at a number of these arguments, together with the counter-arguments that evolutionists make in response.

 Second, Creationists like Whitcomb and Morris claim that the central mechanism of modern evolutionary thought, Darwin’s natural selection, is bogus.
 They argue that it is not a genuine claim about the real world but merely a truism, what philosophers call a tautology – something true by the meaning of the words like ‘bachelors are unmarried.’
 In the case of natural selection, the Creationists point out that an alternative name for the mechanism is ‘the survival of the fittest.’
 But, they ask, who are the fittest?
 They reply: Those that survive!
 Hence, natural selection reduces to the tautology that those that survive are those that survive.
 Not a real claim of science at all.
 To which evolutionists respond that this is a sleight of hand, showing ignorance of what is genuinely at stake.
 Natural selection is truly real, for it talks about some organisms actually surviving and reproducing in life’s struggles and others failing to do so.
 Some of our would-be ancestors lived and had babies and others did not.
 There was a differential reproduction.
 This is certainly not a mere truism.
 It could be that everyone had the same number of children.
 It could also be that there is no difference overall between the successful and the unsuccessful.
 This too is denied by natural selection.
 To say that something is the fitter or fittest is to say that it has certain characteristics (what biologists call adaptations) that other organisms do not have, and that on average one expects the fitter to succeed.
 But there is no guarantee that this must be so or that it will always happen.
 An earthquake could wipe out everyone, fit and unfit.